breezeight/nicola_blog/_guides/javascript.markdown

 The `Iteration Protocol` establishes the relationship between: iterables, iterators, and next.

 - An `iterable` is a data structure that wants to make its elements accessible to the public.
-It does so by implementing a method whose key is Symbol.iterator.
+It does so by implementing a method whose key is `Symbol.iterator`.
 That method is a factory for iterators.
 That is, it will create iterators.
 - An `iterator` is a pointer for traversing the elements of a data structure.

 The `iteration protocol` is defined here https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol